Lukas-create/plantDB/docs/index.rst

 Example
 ~~~~~~~
-Following are three code block examples giving insight on how to use the tool
+The following will show how the tool can be used to search for suitable vegetation\n
+To choose between the three provided ways to search for vegetation, start by calling the ``question()`` function.

 .. code:: python

    import plantDB as re

-   #To search for plant data via coordinate input, start by calling search_by_coordinates() in search.
-   x = 1224215.445015
-   y = 6131105.778117
-   re.search.search_by_coordinates(x, y)

-   #the coordinates above are used as an example

-   #After providing coordinates in the console, point_in_bound() gets called to check if the coordinates are matching any of the provided shapefiles.
-If they are inside one of the shapefiles, matching vegetation from the database 'Pflanzendaten.db' gets printed in the console
+   re.search.question()

+This results in an console output informing the user about the possible choices and asking for an decision.

+   ::Enter 1 to search database by habitat with detailed information
+   Enter 2 to search database by coordinates
+   Enter 3 to search by habitat in csv file for a quick overview without detail
+   habitat search options so far:
+   Alpenvorland, Niederrheinisches Tiefland, Oberrheinisches Tiefland
+   Enter here:

+If you want to search for plant data in the database directly, call search_db_via_query() and provide an corresponding sql - query.

 .. code:: python

    import plantDB as re

-   #If you want to search for plant data in the database directly, call search_db_via_query() and provide an corresponding sql - query.
    query = "habitat = 'Alpenvorland'"
    re.search.search_db_via_query(query)

-   #The above function call will print all plants including their parameters which are located in 'Alpenvorland'. plantDB supports arbitrary sql-querys over the datafields in the provided 'Pflanzendaten.db' database
+The above function call will print all plants including their parameters which are located in 'Alpenvorland'. ``plantDB`` supports arbitrary sql-querys over the datafields in the provided 'Pflanzendaten.db' database.
+To search directly for vegetation via coordinate input without starting with question() first, you need to provide x and y coordinates before calling it.

 .. code:: python

    import plantDB as re

-   #To create the database Pflanzendaten.db call inputquestion() in sqlinput

-   re.sqlinput.inputquestion()

-   #By doing that you get to choose in the console if you want to add data via sql command or get the data from an existing csv file.
-The column names and entries of the csv file need to match the specified database format
+   x = example x-coordinate
+   y = example y-coordinate
+   re.search.search_by_coordinates(x,y) #If you start by calling the question() function, you'll get asked for coordinate input before search_by_coordinates() gets called which makes this step unnecessary
+   point_in_bound(os.path.abspath("..")+"\Shape\prealpinebavaria.shp", x, y, 'Alpenvorland')
+   point_in_bound(os.path.abspath("..")+"\Shape\oberrheinmaintiefland.shp", x, y, 'Oberrheinisches Tiefland')
+   point_in_bound(os.path.abspath("..")+"\Shape\Tiefland.shp", x, y, 'Niederrheinisches Tiefland')

+The possibility to receive additional elevation data for the above entered coordinates is then offered through the point_in_bound() function via the console.

+    ::Enter 1 if you want elevation data for the coordinates
+    Enter 2 if you dont want elevation data
+    Enter here:

+The last available search option is to search for vegetation in the csv file.
+To achieve this, call search_by_habitat().

+..code:: python

+  import plantDB as re

+  re.search.search_by_habitat()

 Requirements
 ============